MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Remove-MgEducationUserAssignmentSubmissionResource.md

 Only teachers and students can perform this operation.
 If the resource was copied from the assignment, a new copy of the resource will be created after the current copy is deleted.
 This allows you to 'reset' the resource to its original state.
-If the resource was not copied from the assignment but was added from the student, the resource is simply deleted.
+If the resource wasn't copied from the assignment but was added from the student, the resource is deleted.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaEducationUserAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationUserAssignmentSubmissionResource?view=graph-powershell-beta)
+This API is supported in the following national cloud deployments.

 ## SYNTAX